Anton-beep/backupchick/README.md

 You can check if bot is running by sending `%ping` command to it in Telegram.

-To authorize in bot you need to send `%auth <your chat password>` command to it.
+To authorize in bot you need to send `%password <your chat password>` command to it.

 To check if you are authorized you need to send `%status` command to it.